MarcoMeter/neroRL/docs/installation.md

 ## Install neroRL

-If the source code is not needed, simply install the PyPi package and specify the desired training environment (memory-gym, procgen, minigrid, ml-agents, obstacle-tower, ballet).
+If the source code is not needed, simply install the PyPi package and specify the desired training environment (memory-gym, gym, procgen, minigrid, ml-agents, obstacle-tower, ballet).
 This specification is due to the various gym versions that are utilized by those envionments.

-`pip install neroRL[minigrid]`
+`pip install neroRL[gym]`

 Otherwise clone this repository and use the setup.py

 `git clone https://github.com/MarcoMeter/neroRL.git`

-`pip install -e .[minigrid]`
+`pip install -e .[gym]`

 ## Obstacle Tower Environment